-In observing the prevalence of breastfeeding in the United States, a pattern emerges indicating a sharp decline in breastfeeding rates as infants age, with breastfeeding most prevalent from initiation to shortly after birth and steadily dropping off throughout the first year of the infant's life (Figure 1).9 In 2021, among the infants born in the US, the estimated breastfeeding rates were 84.1 percent for initiation, 59.8 percent for infants breastfed at 6 months, and 39.5 percent for infants breastfed at 1 year (Table 1).
+In observing the prevalence of breastfeeding in the United States, a pattern emerges indicating a sharp decline in breastfeeding rates as infants age, with breastfeeding most prevalent from initiation to shortly after birth and steadily dropping off throughout the first year of the infant's life (Figure 1).5 In 2021, among the infants born in the United States, the estimated breastfeeding rates were 84.1 percent for initiation, 59.8 percent for infants breastfed at 6 months, and 39.5 percent for infants breastfed at 1 year (Table 1).
 In the same year, the rates of exclusive breastfeeding through 3 and 6 months were 46.5 and 27.2 percent, respectively.

 Several sociodemographic characteristics are associated with the likelihood of breastfeeding initiation and continuation.
-Characteristics consistently shown to be associated with higher rates of breastfeeding include older age, being married, higher education, higher socioeconomic status, and access to private insurance.10-12 Additionally, data continuously show lower rates of breastfeeding among infants born to Black individuals and higher rates among Asian, White, and Hispanic individuals (Table 1).9 Specifically, among infants born in 2021, the rate of any breastfeeding was lowest in infants born to Black individuals at 75.4 percent, compared to 83.4 percent for infants born to Hispanic parents, 86.2 percent for infants born to White parents, and 92.7 for infants born to Asian parents.9 There is evidence that intention to breastfeed does not necessarily correlate with high rates of breastfeeding and that there are pronounced gaps between intention and goal-achievement among minority women.
-A longitudinal analysis of a cohort of over 2,000 women enrolled in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) found that while women of all races have similar rates of prenatal intention to breastfeed their infants, Black and Hispanic women have lower odds of meeting their breastfeeding goals at 1 and 3 months compared to White women.13
+Characteristics consistently shown to be associated with higher rates of breastfeeding include older age, being married, higher education, higher socioeconomic status, and access to private insurance.6-8 Additionally, data continuously show lower rates of breastfeeding among infants born to Black women and higher rates among Asian, White, and Hispanic women (Table 1).5 Specifically, among infants born in 2021, the rate of any breastfeeding was lowest in infants born to Black women at 75.4 percent, compared with 83.4 percent for infants born to Hispanic women, 86.2 percent for infants born to White women, and 92.7 for infants born to Asian women.5 There is evidence that intention to breastfeed does not necessarily correlate with high rates of breastfeeding and that there are pronounced gaps between intention and goal-achievement among minority women.
+A longitudinal analysis of a cohort of over 2,000 women enrolled in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) found that while women of all races have similar rates of prenatal intention to breastfeed their infants, Black and Hispanic women have lower odds of meeting their breastfeeding goals at 1 and 3 months compared with White women.9

-With regard to education, individuals who have a high school education are almost half as likely (27.6%) to breastfeed infants at 12 months than individuals who graduate college (50.0%).9 Further, persons who are part of the WIC program are less likely to breastfeed infants at 6 months than persons who are ineligible for the program (76.9% and 91.6%, respectively).^{14, 15} Married individuals are more likely to breastfeed infants at 6 months than those who are unmarried (69.9% vs. 44.0%, respectively), as are individuals who live in metropolitan areas compared with individuals who live in rural settings (61.0% vs. 50.8%, respectively).9 Finally, individuals aged 20 to 29 years are less likely to breastfeed infants at 6 months than those aged 30 years and older (49.8% vs. 64.8%, respectively).9
+With regard to education, women who have a high school education are almost half as likely (27.6%) to breastfeed infants at 12 months than women who graduate college (50.0%).5 Further, persons who are part of the WIC program are less likely to breastfeed infants at 6 months than persons who are ineligible for the program (76.9% and 91.6%, respectively).^{10, 11} Married women are more likely to breastfeed infants at 6 months than those who are unmarried (69.9% vs. 44.0%, respectively), as are women who live in metropolitan areas compared with women who live in rural settings (61.0% vs. 50.8%, respectively).5 Finally, women ages 20 to 29 years are less likely to breastfeed infants at 6 months than those age 30 years or older (49.8% vs. 64.8%, respectively).5